Vanpool

 In many cases, an employer may elect to subsidize the cost of the vanpool and the vehicles' maintenance.
-In some cases, the vehicles are provided and maintained by the municipality; in others in partnership with or by a third-party provider.
-For example, UCLA operates an extensive network of vans, in which faculty, staff and students are eligible for discounted rates, although anyone commuting to the Westwood area is allowed to participate, with drivers receiving the highest discounts.
+In some cases, the vehicles are provided and maintained by the municipality; in others, they are provided in partnership with or by a third-party provider.
+For example, UCLA operates an extensive network of vans in which faculty, staff, and students are eligible for discounted rates, although anyone commuting to the Westwood area is allowed to participate, with drivers receiving the highest discounts.
 The vans are centrally maintained, fueled, and cleaned.

 The King County Metro Vanpool Program is a successful demand responsive transport program in the Puget Sound area, specifically in King County, Washington.
-Another successful program is operated by Pace in Illinois.
+Other successful programs are operated by Pace in Illinois and Utah Transit Authority in Utah.

+Vanpooling was begun in the early nineteen seventies by a company called People’s Vans by founder Victor Paglia in 1972 to address the need for people to acquire affordable travel cross country.

 The oldest multi-employer vanpool program in the country is in Treasure Valley, Idaho.
 For over 30 years Ada County Highway District’s Commuteride Vanpools have been crisscrossing the Valley helping commuters go to and from work, with their numerous vanpool routes traveling throughout the Treasure Valley.
 The Vanpools also service the Military at Gowen Field and Mountain Home Air Force Base (MHAFB) with multiple routes to and from Ada and Canyon County.
 ACHD Commuteride serves the cities, Boise, Meridian, Kuna, Garden City, Eagle and Star as well as Ada County.

 Private firms operate vanpools for individuals, as well as in cooperation with employers or under contract.

 Another notable example is Swvl, a NASDAQ publicly held company, that is providing Vanpooling services in 18 countries.